fluxio/flux-sdk-js/docs/tutorial/Chapter-2.md

 ## <a id="viewing-3d-data-in-the-viewport"></a>Viewing 3D Data in the Viewport

 The viewport we just added is empty, and it needs some data to render.
 For now, let's keep things simple by pointing it to a static blob of JSON that represents a solid box.
-Add the following  code to a new file `js/box.js`, but don't worry much about what it means for now:
+Add the following code to a new file `js/box.js`, but don't worry much about what it means for now.
+If you are curious you can read about other [geometry primitives](https://community.flux.io/content/kbentry/2579/geometric-primitives.html).

 {% label %}js/box.js{% endlabel %}
 ```js